Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 "Home care" and "home health" sound interchangeable, but in Idaho they're two different services, and which one you need decides who pays for it.

-If you're pricing assisted living in Idaho for a parent, plan around roughly $4,600 a month, a figure that sits well below the national median but is still a real strain on most family budgets.
+If you're pricing assisted living in Idaho for a parent, plan around roughly $5,175 a month, a figure that sits below the national median but is still a real strain on most family budgets.

 "Home care" and "home health" sound interchangeable, but in Nebraska they're two different services, and the difference decides who pays.

-If you're pricing assisted living in Nebraska for a parent, plan around roughly $5,118 a month, a figure that sits below the national median but is still a real strain on most budgets.
+If you're pricing assisted living in Nebraska for a parent, plan around roughly $6,350 a month, a figure that sits just above the national median and is a real strain on most budgets.

 "Home care" and "home health" sound interchangeable, but in New Mexico they're two different services, and the difference decides who pays.

-If you're pricing assisted living in New Mexico for a parent, plan around roughly $6,163 a month, a figure that sits slightly above the national median.
+If you're pricing assisted living in New Mexico for a parent, plan around roughly $5,950 a month, which is below the national median of about $6,200 and ranks New Mexico 31st among the states.

 "Home care" and "home health" sound interchangeable, but in Kansas they're two different services, and the difference decides who pays.